Odayil Ninnu

 Odayil Ninnu (From the Gutter) is a Malayalam novel written by Indian author P. Kesavadev in 1942.
 The protagonist of the novel is a rickshaw-puller named Pappu.
-The novel is one of the best-known works of Kesavadev.
+The novel is one of Kesavadev's best-known works.
 With the appearance of the novel in 1942 began the publication of a series of high-quality novels in Malayalam.

 Main character

-Pappu - the protagonist, a real rebel and influencer always fight for equality and justice.
-He fought against landlordism from childhood onwards.
+Pappu, the protagonist, is a real rebel and influencer who always fights for equality and justice.
+He has fought against landlordism since childhood.